cfenollosa/eu-cookie-law/README.md

 How does it work?
 -----------------

-The cookie div is hidden by default with CSS and will be displayed, if needed, by `consent.js`
+The cookie div is hidden by default with CSS and will be displayed, if needed, by `consent.js`.
+The script:

-consent.js:

 - Will first check if there is a consent cookie.
 Otherwise (i.e. first visit of the user) the banner will be displayed.
 - If the cookie grants consent, the script will execute the `doConsent()` function.